 Many first time home buyers would like to consolidate debt into a low rate mortgage, but can you accomplish debt consolidation into a purchase loan?
 Of course, debt consolidation is a financial strategy that combines multiple debts into a single, manageable payment.
 Many first-time homebuyers wonder if they can consolidate their debt into their mortgage.
-This article will explore the feasibility, benefits, and potential drawbacks of consolidating debt into a first-time mortgage.
+This article will explore the feasibility, benefits, and potential drawbacks of consolidating debt into a first-time mortgage loan.

 Understanding Debt Consolidation